-Take one bite into these Pandan waffles and you will be met with the crispy outer skin, a chewy soft interior that is bursting with a delightful coconut pandan flavor.
+Take one bite into these Pandan waffles and you will be met with the crispy outer skin and a soft chewy interior that is bursting with a delightful coconut pandan flavor.
 This Vietnamese Pandan waffle is everything you never know you needed.

 What is Pandan?